Day-fit/DayGuard/README.md

 DayGuard is provided "as is" without any warranties.
 The author assumes no responsibility for any issues, damages, or data loss resulting from the use of this software.

 ## Future Plans (Sorted by priority)
-- Implement online website for front-end
+- Implement online website for front-end (Current frontend styling is written by AI, but this is only temporary)
 - Implement account functionality
 - Support for group messaging
 - Support private messaging